-- Ozonated olive oil: A 2016 study concluded ozonated olive oil can be an effective topical treatment for vulvovaginal candidiasis.
+- Ozonated olive oil: A concluded ozonated olive oil can be an effective topical treatment for vulvovaginal candidiasis.
 It worked well for relieving the itchiness but was less effective than clotrimazole cream for reducing the burning sensation.

 Before using these alternative treatments, discuss them with your doctor to make sure that they’re appropriate for your specific situation.